kdis-lab/MIML/README.md

 ## What is MIML library?
 MIML is a modular Java library whose aim is to ease the development, testing and comparison of classification algorithms for multi-instance multi-label learning (MIML).
 It includes 32 classificaton algorithms for solving MIML problems.
 Algorithms are included on three different approaches for solving a MIML problem: transforming the problem to multi-instance, transforming the problem to multi-label problem and solving directly the MIML problem.
 Besides, it provides holdout and cross-validation procedures, standard metrics for performance evaluation as well as report generation.
 Algorithms can be executed by means of *xml* configuration files.
 It is platform-independent, extensible, free and open source.
 It is based in both [Weka](https://www.cs.waikato.ac.nz/ml/weka/) and [Mulan](https://github.com/tsoumakas/mulan) frameworks.

+## Getting the library

+Before downloading the library, it is necessary to have Java Development Kit version 8 or higher installed.

+The project can be download using maven tool, java project or from a compiled version (jar file).
+Detailed information about getting and running the library can be consulted in [user manual](https://github.com/kdis-lab/MIML/blob/master/userManual/MIML-UserManual.pdf).

 ## Tutorials and documentation
 [MIML User manual](https://github.com/kdis-lab/MIML/blob/master/userManual/MIML-UserManual.pdf) can be found in the userManual folder and includes: